dixonnixon/Heroes/README.md

 *If delete all heroes and then add new hero
-    that new hero name is empty in the hero list so becouse of that links has no reference to
+    that new hero name is empty in the hero list so because of that links has no reference to

 TEST